eweitnauer/gm-perceptual-learning/database-structure.md

-INSERT INTO experiments (name, description, hypothesis, experimentors, trials_table) VALUES ('GM-Perceptual Learning v1.0', 'Perceptual learning experiment using grasping math.
+INSERT INTO experiments (name, description, hypothesis, experimentors, trials_table) VALUES ('GM-Perceptual Learning v1.1', 'Perceptual learning experiment using gmath-0.1.2.
 We replicate Kellman 2009, and add a condition where the answer is given by dragging terms in a GM expression.', '1) Reaction times in post-test are much lower than in pre-test.
 2) Accuracy might either be high from the start, or increase.
-3) Main interest: we expect that when people have to move terms, the improvement in reaction times in post-test is larger.', 'Erik Weitnauer, David Landy, Adam Datema', 'gm_pl_v1_0');
+3) Main interest: we expect that when people have to move terms, the improvement in reaction times in post-test is larger.', 'Erik Weitnauer, David Landy', 'gm_pl_v1_1');

-create table gm_pl_v1_0 (
+create table gm_pl_v1_1 (
   id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, exp_id INT NOT NULL, subject_id VARCHAR(50) NOT NULL,